Last Updated on: 8th November 2023, 09:12 am

 Types of dental abscess

-The type of abscess will depend on the progress of the caries or the bacteria that have affected the tooth:
+The type of abscess will depend on the progress of caries or the bacteria that have affected the tooth:

 - Caries: these are caused by bacteria and can reach stage 3 in the deterioration or affectation of the dentin.
 They occur mainly due to a diet rich in sugars and carbohydrates, as well as poor oral hygiene.